lve-org/lve/docs/blog/llm-safety-filters.md

 ## How safe is Llama Guard really?

-Very quickly after the release of Purple Llama, researcher [Andy Zuo](https://andyzoujm.github.io/) demonstrated that Llama Guard can easily be tricked into misclassifying inputs, using a variant of adversarial attack suffixes [1].
+Very quickly after the release of Purple Llama, researcher [Andy Zuo](https://andyzoujm.github.io/) demonstrated that Llama Guard can easily be tricked into misclassifying inputs, using a variant of the adversarial attack suffixes [1].
 Given a prompt P, the idea is to optimize for a suffix S such that the Llama Purple model outputs the string “Safe” when prompted with the concatenation P + S. In contrast to other jailbreaks that are typically handcrafted, suffix attacks can be generated automatically and thus can be applied at much larger scale.
 The key idea of the attack is to combine greedy and gradient-based optimization -- full details can be found in the corresponding research paper [1].

 Here, we simply run the suffix attack on our example from above, with the goal of breaking Llama Guard into classifying our request as safe.
 Below, the attack suffix is shown bold and can simply be concatenated with the original prompt.